Digitalswede/ADS_2021/README.md

 The reader's guide is numbered for easier reading. <br>
 A big thank you to the rest of Team Dialogue, and also to Jeroen, Tony, Ruud and Hani for guiding us.

-<h2> Datacamp </h2>
-All datacamp courses except for one were completed.
-The one that was not completed was **Joining Data with Pandas**, since it seemed like one with least in common with our project work.<br>
-Outside of the assigned datacamp courses, roughly 1/4 of another course, **Spoken Language Processing in Python**, was also completed.<br>
-Here is a link to a screenshot with the completed courses: https://i.imgur.com/YT92ZKs.png

 <h2> 1.
 Reflection and evaluation </h2>

 <details>